kensanata/mastodon-archive/README.md

 ```

 You can specify a different time number of weeks to consider using
-`--newer-than N` or use `--all` to consider all your statuses and
+`--newer-than N` or use `--all` to consider all your statuses,
-favourites.
+favourites and bookmarks.

 You can list a different number of hashtags using `--top N` and you
 can list all of them by using `--top -1`.
 This might result in a very